simonschaefers/NN_water_lines/README.md

 # NN_water_lines
 Nerual Network for detection of water lines in the German Wadden Sea

+## !
+Documentation is not complete, code is sparsely commented !

 ### To Do
 - Find mechanism to controll quality of prediction without mask
 - Separate between calm and windy conditions